nccgroup/typofinder/README.md

 * duplicate characters in the supplied domain
 * replace characters with adjacent keyboard characters depending on keyboard map supplied
 * swap the global TLD for each of the current valid TLDs list at - http://data.iana.org/TLD/tlds-alpha-by-domain.txt
+* flip bits in the legit domain to detect the bitsquatting attacks
 * checks web sites against Google's Safe Browsing API<sup>1</sup>

 Usage